SilverDev637/Dodge-the-Barriers/README.md

 ## Changelog:

- * Change Log:
- * v1.0: Wrong code.
-Programmed for 9 different levels.
- * v1.1: Fixed code.
-Now the move is available.
- * v1.2: Fixed Barrier.
- * v2.0: Variable speeds.
-With a new score, the speed increases.
- * v2.1: Now movement can teleport; Press "B" on the right wall and it will appear on the left wall.
- * v2.2: Fixed Speed: Before this, the maximum speed was 10ms/px.
- * v2.3: New ending.
-A pattern of lights.
- * v2.4: Removed the old code of 9 levels and 3 different lines.
  * v3.0: Two new levels in the code: Level 2 and 3, only 2 points are clean in level 2 and 1 point is clean in level 3.
  * v3.1: A new level playable now!
 Level 2: When you reach point 24 you go to level 2.
  * v3.2: Bug fixed: At pass level, there was no clean point barrier.